 - Staff Code of Conduct

 - Anti-Bullying

 - Behaviour which includes measures to prevent bullying (including cyberbullying, prejudice-based and discriminatory bullying)

-- Recruitment & Selection which adheres to Part 3 of Keeping Children Safe in Education'.
+- Recruitment & Selection which adheres to Part 3 of Keeping Children Safe in Education

 - Whistleblowing

 - Attendance

 - Online Safety

-- · Health and Safety including site security
+- Health and Safety including site security

 - Harassment and discrimination including racial abuse

 - Meeting the needs of pupils with medical conditions

 - Intimate Care

 - First aid

 - Educational visits including overnight stays

-- PSHE

-- Managing Allegations

-- Low Level Concerns

-- Restrictive Physical Intervention
+- RSHE

-15. Statutory Framework

-This policy has been devised in accordance with the following legislation and guidance:

-- Working Together to Safeguard Children DfE (July 2018) - Keeping Children Safe in Education DfE (2023) - Working Together to Improve School Attendance, DfE (2022) - Norfolk Safeguarding Children Partnership procedures - Norfolk Safeguarding Children Partnership Protocol: Allegations Against Persons Who Work with Children - Guidance for Safer Working Practices for Adults who work with Children and Young People in Education Settings (Feb 2022) - What to do if you're worried a child is being abused DfE (March 2015) - Information sharing: advice for practitioners providing safeguarding services DfE (July 2018) - The Prevent duty: Departmental advice for schools and childcare providers DfE (June 2015) - The Prevent duty: safeguarding learners vulnerable to radicalisation (October 2022) - Mandatory Reporting of Female Genital Mutilation- procedural information Home Office (January 2020) - Multi-agency practice principles for responding to child exploitation and extra-familial harm - Child sexual exploitation: guide for practitioners DFE (February 2017) - Teaching online safety in school DfE (January 2023) - Mental Health and Behaviour in Schools DfE (November 2018) - Data protection: toolkit for schools DfE (February 2023) - Promoting the education of children with a social worker (June 2023) - Preventing youth violence and gang involvement - Criminal exploitation of children and vulnerable adults: county lines - Relationships Education, Relationships and Sex Education (RSE) and Health Education penny.barratt@thebridgetrust.academy or phone 020 7619 1000
+15. Statutory Framework This policy has been devised in accordance with the following legislation and guidance: Working Together to Safeguard Children DfE (December 2023) Keeping Children Safe in Education DfE (2024) Working Together to Improve School Attendance, DfE (2024) Norfolk Safeguarding Children Partnership procedures Norfolk Safeguarding Children Partnership Protocol: Allegations Against Persons Who Work with Children Guidance for Safer Working Practices for Adults who work with Children and Young People in Education Settings (Feb 2022) What to do if you're worried a child is being abused DfE (March 2015) Information sharing: advice for practitioners providing safeguarding services DfE (May 2024) The Prevent duty: Departmental advice for schools and childcare providers DfE (September 2023) The Prevent duty: safeguarding learners vulnerable to radicalisation (September 2023) Mandatory Reporting of Female Genital Mutilation- procedural information Home Office (January 2020) Multi-agency practice principles for responding to child exploitation and extra-familial harm Child sexual exploitation: guide for practitioners DFE (February 2017) Teaching online safety in school DfE (January 2023) Mental Health and Behaviour in Schools DfE (November 2018) Data protection: toolkit for schools DfE (April 2024) Promoting the education of children with a social worker (March 2024) Preventing youth violence and gang involvement Criminal exploitation of children and vulnerable adults: county lines Relationships Education, Relationships and Sex Education (RSE) and Health Education Domestic Abuse Act 2021 Statutory Guidance (Home Office April 2023)

-Policy Owner and Contact Details

-Dr. Penny Barratt, CEO For further information on the Policy, please contact via email any barratt@thebridgetrust academy or phone 020 7619 1000

-Next Review Date: September 2024
+Policy Owner and Contact Details Barney Geen, Head of School Improvement and Trust DSL For further information on the Policy, please phone 020 76191000 Next Review Date: July 2025

+APPENDICES

-Draft Recording Form for Safeguarding Concerns
+A. FEN RIVERS AND EASTON: Recording Form for Safeguarding Concerns

-Staff, volunteers, and regular visitors are required to complete this form and pass it to [ENTER NAME OF DSL] if they have a safeguarding concern about a child in our school.
+This form should only be used by new staff awaiting a CPOMS login; supply staff, volunteers, visitors or contractors without access to CPOMS; or in the event that CPOMS is not accessible.
+When completed, please pass this form to the designated safeguarding lead (DSL).

 Full name of child Date of Birth Class/Tutor/Form group Your name and position in school

-Nature of concern/disclosure
+Nature of conce ern/disclosure

-Please include where you were when the child made a disclosure, what you saw, who else was there, what did the child say or do and what you said.
+Please include where you were when the odd and what you said. child made a disclosur e, what you saw, who else was there, what did the child say or

 Time & date of incident:

 Who are you passing this information to?

 Name:

 Position:

-[Ensure that if there is an injury this is recorded (size and shape) and a body map is completed]
+[Ensure that if there is an injury this is rec corded (size and shape e) and a body map in appe ndix 2 is completed]

-[Make it clear if you have a raised a concern about a similar issue previously]
+[Make it clear if you have a raised a conce ern about a similar iss ue previously]

 Your signature:

-Tour signature.

 Time form completed:

 Date:

 Time form received by DSL:

-Action taken by DSL:
+Action taken:

 Referred to?

+Attendance Police Just One CADS PSA Other

+Lead Norfolk

+Date: Time:

+Parents informed?
+Yes / No (If No, state reason)

+Feedback given to?

+Pastoral team Teacher Child Person who recorded disclosure

+Further Action Agreed:

+e.g. School to instigate an Early Help Assessment Plan, assessment by Children's Services.

+Full name:

+DSL Signature:

+Date:

+B. FEN RIVERS AND EASTON: Body Maps